Qingtian County: Transportation

+Highway

-By the end of 2013, the highway mileage in Qingtian county was 2,155.8 kilometers, including 67.3 kilometers of expressways, 145.7 kilometers of secondary roads, 16.8 kilometers of tertiary roads, 483.8 kilometers of quasi-fourth-class roads, and 1,442.2 kilometers of quasi-fourth-class roads.
+By the end of 2023, the total highway mileage in Qingtian County reached 2,406.35 km, reflecting continued expansion of its road network.
+Of this total, 67.3 km were expressways, with the remaining 145.7 kilometers of secondary roads, 16.8 kilometers of tertiary roads, and 1,442.2 kilometers of quasi-fourth-class roads serving both urban and rural areas.

 In 2013, the social passenger volume was 11.3 million, the freight volume was 4.53 million tons, the freight turnover was 717.49 million tons-kilometers, and the passenger turnover was 356.43 million person-kilometers.
-National Highway 330 passes through the county.
+National Highway 330 traverses the county, linking Qingtian with the broader provincial highway system.